neondatabase/neon/docs/sourcetree.md

 `/safekeeper`:

-The zenith WAL service that receives WAL from a primary compute nodes and streams it to the pageserver.
+The neon WAL service that receives WAL from a primary compute nodes and streams it to the pageserver.
 It acts as a holding area and redistribution center for recently generated WAL.

 For more detailed info, see [walservice.md](./walservice.md)